unconst/BitTensor/README.md

 ## Overview

 BitTensor allows a new class of Machine Learning model which trains across a peer-to-peer network.
-It enables any computer and any engineer in the world to contribute to the training.
+It enables any computer and any engineer in the world to contribute to its training.

 The nature of trust-less computing necessitates that these contributions are driven by incentives rather than by direct control from any one computer.
 We use a digital token to carry that incentive signal through the network: Where the magnitude of this incentive is derived from a p2p collaborative filtering technique similar to Google's Page rank algorithm.

-As a network product used by a variety of downstream tasks we focus on learning general multi-task representations, starting from language and extending the network to image and speech.
+As a network product we focus on learning unsupervised multi-task representations, starting from language and extending the network to image and speech.
+The result is a sufficiently general product which is useful to a large number of downstream stake holders.

 The lack of centrality allows the structure to grow to arbitrary size across the internet.
 Both the cost and control of the system is distributed and the network's informational product is priced into the reward token's value.